 Before You Get Started

-Kittens are most receptive when they’re still young—between 3 and 9 weeks old or so.
+Kittens are most receptive when they’re still young, between 3 and 9 weeks old or so.
 Spending lots of time talking to, petting, and properly picking up kittens when they’re young lays a foundation of comfort and trust.
 Cats exposed to positive experiences with people during formative periods generally see interacting with humans in a positive light.
-Kittens that don’t come into contact with people generally remain fearful of them.
-Feral cats are animals that have never been socialized to be comfortable around people; it’s why they often run away from even well-meaning humans.
+Kittens who don’t come into contact with people generally remain fearful of them.
+Feral cats have never been socialized to be comfortable around people; it’s why they often run away from even well-meaning humans.

 Try to make regular petting sessions part of your daily routine—the more frequent, the better.
 Make sure to give your buddy lots of positive interactions during snuggle time so they have something to look forward to.
 Toys allow you to help your kitten learn how to appropriately blow off steam by pouncing on a teaser instead of lying in wait for the family dog.
 Punishment or speaking to kittens harshly can cause them to become anxious, which can make them less accepting of future human contact.

 The 7 Ways of How to Pick Up & Hold a Kitten